itmo-infocom/UNIX-Linux-online-course/texts/week04/015_some_utils.md

 ```
 stty < /dev/tty0
 ```
-It seems a little strange, but it was a good old UNIX developer's decision.
+It seems a little unusual, but it was a good old UNIX developer's decision.